DangerOnTheRanger/maniwani/README.md

 * Randomized anime-styled avatars for everyone - no more keeping track of who is who in a thread with only hard-to-differentiate hex IDs!
-* Theme support - use a night theme for late night browsing sessions, or set your own custom colors.

 Installation